BalabharathiLokarapu/Metal-Detecting-Robot/README.md

 # Metal-Detecting-Robot
+# Updated README for Metal-Detecting-Robot
+This is a new update to the README file.

 The Metal Detecting Robot is an innovative project designed to identify metal objects using a proximity sensor.
 The robot utilizes an Arduino Uno for control and a motor driver for movement.
 When a metal object is detected, the robot halts its movement, ensuring safety and precision.